 If not understood, a person with autism spectrum disorder feels frustrated and may display physically aggressive behavior such as:

 - Throwing objects

 - Hitting or biting other people

 - Banging their own head on the wall

-In today’s connected society, parents have easy access to a variety of communication apps (mobile devices including iPads), books, special schools and an online forum that are specifically maintained for children with autism spectrum disorder.
-Autism Connect, an online forum for kids with autism, offers a list of autism related Books and Apps.
+In today’s connected society, parents have easy access to a variety of communication apps (mobile devices including iPads), books, special schools and an online forum that are specifically maintained for children with an autism spectrum disorder.
+Autism Connect, an online forum for kids with autism, offers a list of autism-related Books and Apps.

 Special Needs Classroom

 Parents and caretakers want their children to be part of a typical to learn how to behave appropriately in a large group.
 They prefer typical classrooms where the kids may not suffer from bullying and teasing.
 At the special schools, children with autism blend within the environment created by teachers who are highly trained and experienced in teaching children with special needs.
 As the classroom has a smaller or limited group of students, the teachers have the opportunity to work on social skills apart from normal school activities and events.